 Looking back now to those first weeks of Fall 2019, I never could have anticipated what was to come.
 There would have been no way to understand the challenges as well as victories, both big and small that I bear witness to during the year.
 And, to be honest, stepping in to that space of not fully knowing made it even more special.

 What I can describe is the overwhelming sense of gratitude I feel for the Center, the clients, and the clinicians.
-There was no single moment or “cross-over” point, but interning at Fountain Hill has brought me securely from “student” to “professional.”
+There was no single moment or “cross-over” point, but interning at Fountain Hill Center has brought me securely from “student” to “professional.”
 I know I have much more to learn and many more experiences to navigate.
 I feel a sense of hope knowing I have already taken some of most difficult and formative steps towards my professional goals.

 It is a privilege to do this work and after completing my internship, I understand that privilege on a much deeper level.
 Despite unanswered questions and uncertainty about the future, I will carry that understanding it forward to the next stage of my professional life.